The Financial Impact For Families If Colleges Close Due To COVID-19

 Other Money Outcomes

-It's an entirely different experience for job recruiting and processes for colleges online.
-The question of what hiring is like for graduates in this economy is also a concern.
-Seniors who normally take advantage of on-campus recruiting may suffer.
+Job recruiting and processes for colleges will change if all campuses revert to online learning.
+Seniors who would normally take advantage of on-campus recruiting may suffer.
+Hiring for graduates in this economy is also a concern.

-However, silver linings abound.
+Again, silver linings abound.
 Walker says that transfers may find opportunities.

 "It's an interesting strategy that some enterprising students may be able to game.
 The class of 2024 is going to be a little under-enrolled," he says.
 "You could transfer into your dream school if you're wanting to take advantage of that."